Kidnapping and conspiracy charges are dropped against college students in ‘Catch a Predator’ fad

 Following a hearing last month, a Worcester District Court judge on Tuesday dismissed the conspiracy and kidnapping charges against Kelsy Brainard, Easton Randall, Kevin Carroll, Isabella Trudeau and Joaquin Smith.
 It wasn’t immediately known if charges were still pending against a sixth student, whose case was being handled in juvenile court.

-“Isabella is very happy the judge applied the law correctly,” her lawyer, Robert Iacovelli, told WCVB-TV.

-Police say Brainard’s Tinder account was used to lure the man to the private, Roman Catholic university in Worcester last October.
+Police say Brainard’s Tinder account was used to lure the man to the private, Roman Catholic university in Worcester last October and that the encounter was caught on video.

-Brainard still faces a charge of witness intimidation stemming from the encounter.
-Carroll also still faces a charge of assault and battery with a dangerous weapon.
+Brainard still faces a charge of witness intimidation and Carroll faces a charge of assault and battery with a dangerous weapon.

-Messages seeking comment were emailed Wednesday to the Worcester County District Attorney’s office and to the university, where campus police had conducted an investigation.

-The Worcester Telegram & Gazette reported that defense lawyers entered into the court record a video of a university police officer interrogating one of the students as part of their argument to dismiss the charges.
-They said the officer presented an incomplete and distorted picture of the evidence.
+“We are grateful that the court, after a fair hearing and due consideration, applied the law properly,” Brainard’s lawyer, Christopher Todd, said in an email Wednesday.
+“No decisions have been made about our path to resolution of the remaining count.”

 The man told police that he broke free and was chased by at least 25 people to his car, where he was punched in the head and his car door was slammed on him before he managed to flee.